saru2169/killbill/README.md

 ## License

-Kill Bill is released under the [Apache license](http://www.apache.org/licenses/LICENSE-2.0).
+Kill Bill is released under the [Apache license](http://www.apache.org/licenses/LICENSE-2.0) this is text file in github.
+.